 Cutting, tanning, and stitching hide in this craft with an average salary of $26,040 per year is limping downhill.
 Projected job outlook is a lame negative 2 percent between 2014 and 2024.
 Plus, long on-the-job training is required at a trade school or community college is a prerequisite to launching this career.

 Reeling them in is fun, and no formal education is required, but the average wage is an undersized $29,280 and jobs are scaling back with a 1 percent projected decline by 2024.

 This is part of a new series highlighting post-high school pathways to success for teens whose plans don’t include four-year college.
 These are careers with great growth potential that don’t require a four-year degree.
-Read our career spotlights on dental hygienist and radiology technologist.
+Read our career spotlights on dental hygienist, web developer, photography director, and radiology technologist.